justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-Now we can call the variable names in our rules, i.e., `$tcp_services`.
+Now we can call the variable names in our rules instead of hard coding the parameters, i.e., `$tcp_services`.

-Our previous filter rules will now look like this:
+Our previous filter rules now look like this:
 ```
 pass out proto tcp to port $tcp_services pass out proto udp to port $udp_services pass inet proto icmp icmp-type $icmp4_messages
 ```

 Next we implement a *table*, which is similar to a *macro*, but designed to hold groups of IP addresses.
-Let's create a table for non-routable IP addresses, which often play a role in *denial of service attacks (DOS)*.
-Our droplet should not send or receive packets to-or-from these IP addresses under any circumstances.
+Let's create a table for non-routable IP addresses, which often play a role in *denial of service attacks* (DOS).
+Our droplet should not send or receive packets to or from these addresses under any circumstances.
 In our table we use the IP addresses specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.

 Create the table:
 ```